-Bangkok Parks: Why You Should Visit Lumphini Park
+Why You Should Visit Lumphini Park in Bangkok, Thailand

 Please share if you enjoy this content!

-Bangkok is an incredible city to visit, though if you’re like me, you might find you need to spend a little time in nature during your visit.
-Especially if you go during the busy season when the temples are elbow-to-elbow with tourists.
+Bangkok is an incredible city to visit and one of the most popular cities for tourists and expats in Southeast Asia.
+However, if you’re like me, you might find you need to spend a little time in nature during your visit.

 In the middle of the concrete jungle of Bangkok is an oasis of nature that is peaceful and serene.
 There are a number of Bangkok parks to see, and Lumphini Park is the best one to visit.
 Here’s why.